Dandelion and Cacao Bitters for Digestion

 Thousands of years ago, humans discovered the wellness-supporting qualities of bitter herbs.
 Presumably we started out eating them, but soon enough we were refining them into tonics, digestive aids, and extracts.
 In folklore, it was Mithridates, king of Pontus, who formulated the first bitters while trying to make an antidote for poisons and venoms.
 I suppose if I’d spent years trying to make a universal poison antidote and ended up with a really excellent digestive aid, I might be disappointed.
 But looking at it now, that antidote still doesn’t exist and bitters have come to the aid of millions of people throughout time.
 So, chin up Mithridates, you did good.

-Okay, confession time: when I think of “bitters” (the liquid form in a dropper bottle, as opposed to the arugula in my salads), I imagine a beautiful cocktail, because gut-health-supporting qualities aside, a splash of really good bitters can take a cocktail from just okay to off-the-charts.
+Okay, confession time: when I think of “bitters” (the liquid form in a dropper bottle, as opposed to the arugula in my salads), I imagine a beautiful cocktail, because gut-health-supporting qualities aside, a splash of really good bitters can take a cocktail or mocktail from just okay to off-the-charts.
 And a bitter involving roasted cacao shells or nibs?
 That will always catch my attention, which brings me to this recipe for dandelion and cacao bitters…

 Photo of a cocktail glass with large ice cube and a fresh orange peel garnish.